ORF – The Austrian Broadcasting Corporation

 ORF is the leading multimedia platform in Austria and one of Europe’s most successful public service broadcasters with an audience of millions.
 ORF is the undisputed Austrian market leader in television, radio and online.

-Every day, 49% of Austrians are watching ORF-TV-programs (3,7 million viewers) and these numbers rise to a weekly reach of 74,4% (5,6 million viewers).
-In 2018, the two main TV-channels (ORF eins & ORF 2) together reached 29,8% market share (people older than 3 years).
-The entire ORF television-fleet (also including ORF III and ORF Sport+) reached a market share of 31,8% in 2019.
+Every day, 50,1% of Austrians are watching ORF-TV-programs (4,2 million viewers) and these numbers rise to a weekly reach of 76,1% (6,3 million viewers).
+In 2021, the two main TV-channels (ORF 1 & ORF 2) together reached 32% market share (people older than 3 years).
+The entire ORF television-fleet (also including ORF III and ORF Sport +) reached a market share of 35,2% in 2021 (people older than 3 years).

-Every day, more than 16% of Austrians use the ORF.at-network (more than 1 million users) and these numbers rise to a weekly reach of 38,1% (2,5 million users).
-93,5 million visits per month make ORF.at the most successful Austrian news-website by far.
-ORF-TVthek is the most successful video on demand platform in Austria; more than 686.000 people use it every week, which represents an impressive 10,4% of the whole Austrian internet population.
-ORF’s second screen apps are among the most popular in Austria, already having been downloaded over 9,75 million times.
+In December 2021, 82,8% of the Austrian online population used the ORF.at-network, this are more than 5,6 million users per month.
+138,9 million visits per month in 2021 make ORF.at by far the most successful Austrian news-website.
+ORF-TVthek is the most successful video on demand platform in Austria with 13,4 million visits per month.
+ORF’s second screen apps are among the most popular in Austria, already having been downloaded over 12 million times.